gboone/notalone/index.md

 January 22, 2014 – and since then, thousands of people have shared their stories and ideas about how best to eliminate sexual assault in schools.
 [On April 29, 2014, we released our first report, which can be viewed here](https://www.notalone.gov/assets/report.pdf).

+On September 17, 2015, we released a [Resource Guide](https://www.notalone.gov/assets/task-force-resource-guide-sep-15.pdf) to support the efforts of students, faculty, administrators, and communities around the country to prevent and improve the response to sexual violence at colleges and universities.
+[This guide](https://www.notalone.gov/assets/task-force-resource-guide-sep-15.pdf) includes links to Task Force deliverables as well as other federal and non-federal guidance and tools.

 {::nomarkdown}
 <a class="btn action" href="#find-box">Explore</a>